-How to Make a Cabinet Wreath with a Hanger
+How to Make an Easy DIY Wreath with Wire Frame

-Love the look of mini wreaths on your kitchen cabinets this time of year?
-Learn how to make a cabinet wreath with an upcycled wire hanger.
+Love the look of mini wreaths on your kitchen cabinets?
+Learn how to make an easy DIY wreath with wire frame using an upcycled wire hanger.

-When we purchased our fixer upper home a lot of the closets contained wire dry cleaning hangers.
+When we purchased our fixer upper home a lot of the closets contained wire dry cleaners hangers.

-The first time I upcycled the hangers, I created fun DIY wire pumpkins for fall.
-Then I used them to reinforce some fabric storage boxes that needed a facelift.
+I also used them to reinforce some fabric storage boxes that needed a facelift.

-Or, depending on the look you are going for, use a wire cutter to cut the hanger in half and make mini wreaths for each of your kitchen cabinet doors.
-They are the perfect size for kitchen cabinet wreaths, especially if you want to hang them on every cabinet door.
-(Learn what size wreath is best for your kitchen cabinets here.)
+Or, if you are looking at creating your own wire wreath frames for a mini wreath, use a wire snips to cut the hanger and make wire wreath frames in custom sizes to create wreaths for each of your kitchen cabinet doors.
+Cutting them in half creates a 6″ wreath.
+This is a perfect size for kitchen cabinet wreaths, especially if you want to hang them on every cabinet door.

 This post contains some affiliate links for your convenience (which means if you click a link and make a purchase I will earn a small commission at no extra cost to you).
 Please see my disclaimer page for more information.